Share via

 Frequently Asked Questions

-Is it okay to exercise if I have joint pain?
+Is it safe to exercise if I have joint pain?

 In most cases, exercise with joint pain is not only safe but highly beneficial.
 It can help strengthen the muscles around your joints, improve flexibility, and reduce pain.
 The key is to choose joint-friendly exercises and listen to your body.
 Don’t push through pain – modify the exercise or rest.